Puget Sound Partnership Nearshore Conservation Credit Program

 While Mitigation and Conservation Banks are often for-profit businesses, ILF sponsorship is limited to government agencies or non-profit organizations with expertise in natural resource management.
 Users of ILFs include Federal agencies like the Navy, state agencies, businesses, and private entities.

-What conservation projects will the Partnership support to generate conservation?
+What types of conservation projects will the Partnership support to generate conservation?

 Initially, we will work with the Department of Natural Resources' Creosote Removal Program to bring about conservation through the removal of creosote-soaked pilings and piers.
 Creosote-treated wood leaks chemicals into sediments and water, causing adverse effects in juvenile Chinook and high mortality and developmental abnormalities in herring eggs.
 Herring are an important forage fish in Puget Sound and a key food source for our migrating salmon, which in turn are the primary food source for endangered Southern Resident orcas.

-In addition to the initial creosote removal projects, we will explore opportunities to remove shoreline armoring.
+In addition to creosote removal, we will pursue – and to extent possible, prioritize – opportunities to remove shoreline armoring and restore natural shoreline function.
 Shoreline armoring disrupts natural erosion, which supplies much of the sand and gravel that forms our beaches and creates habitat for many other species.

 Can credit sales from one service area be used to fund conservation projects in other service areas?